DataSF/datasf.github.io/_posts/2017-06-01-how-to-ensure-to-quality-data.md

 ## What is data quality?

 There are lots of ways of measuring data quality.
-But all measurements answer this one question: to what &nbsp;degree can you trust the data you are using for the purpose at hand.
+But all measurements answer this one question: to what  degree can you trust the data you are using for the purpose at hand.

 ## Why does data quality matter?